rcmiller/caesar-at-mit/README.markdown

 ### Collect static files

-Collect the static files (CSS, Javascript, images, etc.) from all the apps and libraries used by Caesar into one place where Apache can serve them:
+Collect the static files (CSS, Javascript, images, etc.) from all the apps and libraries used by Caesar into one place where Apache can serve them (the folder `apache/collectedstatic/`)

-    ./manage.py collectstatic
+    ./manage.py collectstatic --link

+The `--link` option uses symlinking instead of copying; this is a good idea because it eliminates the risk that you accidentally edit the CSS or JS file in `apache/collectedstatic/` rather than its original source in `review/static/`.
+Symlinking means editing either place will modify the original.

 ### Initialize the database